The Ultimate New Year’s Eve Guide

-If you’re celebrating with locals, you’ll find chlebíčky are popular, these are basically open faced sandwiches – very delicious.
-When the clock strikes, it’s champagne all round – pretty standard – after which you might find some people eating vepřový ovar (boiled pork head) with se strouhaným křenem a jablky (grated horseradish and apples).
+If you’re celebrating with locals, you’ll find chlebíčky are popular, these are basically open sandwiches – very delicious.
+When the clock strikes, it’s champagne all round.
+After which you might find some people eating vepřový ovar (boiled pork head) with se strouhaným křenem a jablky (grated horseradish and apples).

 And, if you’re not feeling too worse for wear, lentils, which symbolize money are usually eaten the next day for good luck.